Sweet Corn Sundal

 Instructions

-• Firstly steam or boil 2 medium sized corn cobs in a pressure cooker or pan.
-If using pressure cooker, then add enough water covering the corn cobs.
+If using stovetop pressure cooker, then add enough water covering the corn cobs.
 Pressure cook for 4 to 5 whistles.

-• Once cooled, slice of the corn kernels from the corn cob.
+• Once cooled, slice of the corn kernels carefully from the corn cob.
 You will need 2 cups of corn kernels.

-making sweet corn sundal
+Making sweet corn sundal

-• Heat a pan and oil.
+• Heat a pan and add oil.
 When the oil becomes hot, lower the flame.
 Then add the mustard seeds and urad dal.

 • Add the steamed corn kernels.
 Season with salt.
 Mix again very well.